Nima Arkani-Hamed: Academic career

-Arkani-Hamed graduated from the University of Toronto with a joint honours degree in mathematics and physics in 1993, and went to the University of California, Berkeley, for his graduate studies, where he worked under the supervision of Lawrence Hall.
-The majority of his graduate work was on studies of supersymmetry and flavor physics.
-His Ph.D. dissertation was titled "Supersymmetry and Hierarchies".
-He completed his Ph.D. in 1997 and completed his post-doctoral studies in the SLAC Theory Group at Stanford University.
-During this time he worked with Savas Dimopoulos and Gia Dvali to develop the paradigm of large extra dimensions.
+Arkani-Hamed graduated from the University of Toronto with a joint honours degree in mathematics and physics in 1993.
+He then pursued graduate studies at the University of California, Berkeley, where he worked under the supervision of Lawrence Hall.
+Most of Arkani-Hamed's graduate work focused on supersymmetry and flavor physics; his doctoral dissertation, titled Supersymmetry and Hierarchies, was completed in 1997.
+He subsequently conducted postdoctoral research in the SLAC Theory Group at Stanford University, where he collaborated with Savas Dimopoulos and Giorgi Dvali on the development of the paradigm of large extra dimensions.

-In 1999 he joined the faculty of the University of California, Berkeley physics department.
-He took a leave of absence from Berkeley to visit Harvard University beginning January 2001, and stayed at Harvard as a professor from 2002 to 2008.
-Since 2008, he has been a professor in the School of Natural Sciences at the Institute for Advanced Study in Princeton, New Jersey.
+In 1999, Arkani-Hamed joined the faculty of the University of California, Berkeley Department of Physics.
+In January 2001, he took a leave of absence from Berkeley to visit Harvard University and later remained there as a professor from 2002 to 2008.
+In 2008, he joined the School of Natural Sciences at the Institute for Advanced Study in Princeton, New Jersey, as a professor, and in 2021 he became the inaugural Carl P. Feinberg Director of the Cross-Disciplinary Program there.

-Since 2013, Arkani-Hamed has been a leader in research on the amplituhedron as a geometric structure that simplifies calculations of particle interactions in certain quantum field theories.
+Since 2013, Arkani-Hamed has been a leading figure in research on the amplituhedron, a geometric structure that simplifies calculations of particle interactions in certain quantum field theories.

-In 2021 he became the first Carl P. Feinberg Director of the Cross-Disciplinary Program in Innovation at the Institute for Advanced Study.